How to get from San Jose to Tamarindo

 Step 3: Tamarindo Airport to Tamarindo City Centre by Taxi

 From Tamarindo Airport, your only way to get to the city centre is by taxi.
-That’s a 5 km journey northeast and a 10-minute ride costs around $5 (3,000 CRC).
+That’s a 5 km journey southwest and takes 10 minutes.
+The taxi ride costs around 2,330 CRC ($5).

 San Jose to Tamarindo by Private Transport